KatrooXp/cloud-and-devops-lab/Network/README.md

 vii.
 Verify what has been done with the ip and ipconfig (ifconfig) command.

-b. Налаштувати адресу шлюзу. У разі використання кількох інтерфейсів пояснити, як працюватимуть шлюзи.
+b.
+Configure gateway address.
+If multiple interfaces are used, explain how the gateways will work.

 ![Alt text](<pictures/Screenshot from 2023-07-29 17-55-46.png>)

     When using multiple network interfaces, each interface can have its own gateway, a routing table defines which route should be used to forward packets to specific networks or IP addresses.
 The operating system assigns priorities to different network interfaces.
 Typically, one interface has a higher priority and is considered the primary or default interface.
 Traffic that doesn't have a specific routing rule will be sent through the primary interface and its gateway

-c. Призначення маски для host і для router
+c.
+Assignment of mask for host and for router

     /24 mask for router